sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

    text only have "term" part.
 In this case, translated "localized term" will be categorized in "key" group.

-   .. versionadded:: 0.6
-      You can now give the glossary directive a ``:sorted:`` flag that will automatically sort the entries alphabetically.

    .. versionchanged:: 1.1
       Now supports multiple terms and inline markup in terms.